opentoonz/opentoonz_docs/source/creating_movements.rst

 By default all the pegbars and columns are on the table: their Z position is equal to the number of horizontal fields defined for the default camera, as the value represents the size of the area that is shot by the camera (see  :ref:`Defining Camera Settings <defining_camera_settings>`  ).
 By increasing the field value, objects are placed farther from the camera; by decreasing it, objects are placed closer to the camera; at zero they are at the same Z position as the camera and for negative value they are behind the camera.

 As concerning the camera, by default its Z position is equal to the number of horizontal fields defined for the default camera.
-By increasing the field value, the camera moves further from the table; by decreasing it, closer; at zero it is at the same Z position of the table and for negative value it is behind the table.
+By increasing the field value, the camera moves farther from the table; by decreasing it, it moves closer; at zero it is at the same Z position of the table and for negative value it is behind the table.

 As soon as objects are moved, projections on an imaginary floor and side wall let you understand the position of the drawings in relation to each other and to the camera.
 If the current object is a column, a dotted bounding box displays the way the column content will be shot by the camera.

 The size of the objects changes according to its Z position, like in a real 3D environment, decreasing when an object is farther from the camera and increasing when closer.
-To keep control of this behaviour it is possible to define an additional Z position value in the tool options bar that sets the position at which the object has to keep its original size.
+To keep control of this behaviour it's possible to define an additional Z position value in the tool options bar that sets the position at which the object has to keep its original size.

-.. note:: Columns closer to the camera are displayed on top of the others, ignoring the xsheet stacking order and the position SO value.
-In case two or several columns have exactly the same distance, the SO value prevails; if two or several columns have exactly the same distance and SO value, the xsheet stacking order prevails (see  :ref:`Changing Columns Stacking Order <changing_columns_stacking_order>`  ).
+.. note:: Columns closer to the camera are displayed on top of the others, ignoring the xsheet/timeline order and the SO value.
+In case two or several columns have exactly the same distance, the SO value prevails; if two or several columns have exactly the same distance and SO value, the xsheet/timeline order prevails (see  :ref:`Changing Columns Stacking Order <changing_columns_stacking_order>`  ).

 .. tip:: **To enter the 3D environment:**